Fanshawe College: London South Campus

 Fanshawe's newest campus, London South, is located at 1060 Wellington Rd.
 South.
 The newly renovated building opened in September 2019 and hosts five programs currently, Business Management, Business and Information Systems Architecture, Agri-Business Management, Health Care Administration Management and Retirement Residence Management.
 The campus was formerly a Westervelt College campus, which closed in 2017.

 St. Thomas/Elgin Regional Campus

 The St. Thomas/Elgin Regional Campus, located in the southeast end of St. Thomas, Ontario, is home to approximately 350 full-time students and 2,000 part-time students.
 The Campus offers certificate and diploma programs, academic upgrading, apprenticeships, continuing education, corporate training, and career and employment services.

 Simcoe/Norfolk Regional Campus

-The Simcoe/Norfolk Regional Campus, located in a part of Ontario, is home to almost 200 full-time students and hundreds more part-time students.
-The Campus offers certificate, diploma and graduate certificate programs, academic upgrading, continuing education, corporate training and career and employment services.
+The Simcoe/Norfolk Regional Campus is home to almost 200 full-time students and hundreds more part-time students.
+The campus offers certificate, diploma and graduate certificate programs, academic upgrading, continuing education, corporate training and career and employment services.
 Full-time programs that are unique to this campus are Adventure Expeditions and Interpretive Leadership, Developmental Services Worker (Accelerated) and Early Childhood Education (Accelerated).
 It was the first Fanshawe campus to offer the Agri-Business Management graduate certificate program.